 - Cleaning (where agreed)

-- Servicing and repairing of lifts, lighting, security doors, CCTV, fire safety equipment etc
+- Servicing and repairs of lifts, lighting, security doors, CCTV, fire safety equipment etc

 - Cost of electricity, gas and water